Tax in retirement

 What happens if I have protection from the lifetime allowance?

 There are some schemes in place to protect people who exceeded, or were expected to exceed, the lifetime allowance before it was introduced or before it was reduced.
+Individuals with lifetime allowance protection usually retain their right to a higher level of tax-free lump sum, and to higher tax-free parts of other lump sums and lump sum death benefits.
 You should seek independent financial advice if you think this applies to you.
 Find out more about the lifetime allowance.

 What is the lifetime allowance?

-The lifetime allowance is the limit on the amount of your pension savings you can take – whether as lump sums or retirement income – without triggering an extra tax charge.
+The lifetime allowance was abolished from 6 April 2024.
+It was the limit on the amount of your pension savings you could take – whether as lump sums or retirement income – without triggering an extra tax charge.

 Apply in three simple steps